nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

 ### Service and support

 OITs are often intuitive and reliable.
 But that doesn't mean they are always available and always work as you expect.
-NHSEI can not provide technical support or ensure service availability for them.
+NHS England can not provide technical support or ensure service availability for them.
 Always have another way of working if the OIT is not available for some reason or for any length of time.
 In other words, don't let an OIT become business critical.

 Check the OIT usage agreement to find out more about the service and support available.

-**Note:** NHSEI cannot provide technical support for OITs.
+**Note:** NHS England cannot provide technical support for OITs.

 ## Common OITs

-There are already many OITs used across NHSEI.
-Permission to use an OIT might vary, depending on where you work in NHSEI.
+There are already many OITs used across NHS England.
+Permission to use an OIT might vary, depending on where you work in NHS England.
 For example, some teams must not access or use some OITs, for security or operational reasons.

 **Note:** Check with your Line Manager if you want to use an OIT for your work, *before* you use it.

 ## Requesting that an app be approved for use

-If there is an application or service that is not currently approved, but which you would like to use, you can request a security review from the NHSEI Cyber Security team.
+If there is an application or service that is not currently approved, but which you would like to use, you can request a security review from the NHS England Cyber Security team.

 The app will be reviewed, to check things like how safe it is to use, and whether there are any Data Privacy implications.
 The security team will respond to you with an answer as quickly as possible but they get many requests so please leave plenty of time and be patient.